dmhayes34/treehouse/README.md

 ## Treehouse

-This repo is for all my coursefiles completed through Team Treehouse
+This repo is for all my course files completed through Team Treehouse

 This is additional content